Lovers rock: Influence

-The genre of lovers' rock has heavily influenced the R&B, hip hop and pop music scenes since its peak in the 1960s and 1970s.
+The genre of lovers rock has heavily influenced the R&B, hip hop and pop music scenes since its peak in the 1960s and 1970s.
 Songs incorporating a mixture of love and romance, politics and reggae-inspired sounds have become an accepted trend in music.
-Most notably is Bajan singer Rihanna, whose songs such as "Man Down", "No Love Allowed" and others follow the same subject matter and structure as songs belonging to the lovers' rock genre.
-Other artists such as Drake, Lauryn Hill, Musiq Soulchild and countless others utilize techniques from lovers' rock to create reggae-influenced love songs in their discography.
-British singers Sade and Estelle both titled their albums Lovers Rock and the songs on those albums were inspired by the genre.
-Steve McQueen's Lovers Rock film (with Dennis Bovell in a minor role), released in December 2020, chronicled a night at a 1980 blues party in West London in which lovers' rock music played a central part in both the storyline and soundtrack.
+Steve McQueen's Lovers Rock film (with Dennis Bovell in a minor role), released in December 2020, chronicled a night at a 1980 blues party in West London in which lovers rock music played a central part in both the storyline and soundtrack.

 Lovers rock has been heavily constructed in line with romantic sound and themes.
 Lisa Palmer's "Men Cry Too: Black Masculinities and the Feminisation of Lovers Rock in the UK" discusses the lyrical contents found within this genre, which are notable due to how they shaped its gendering and politicization.
 For instance, the song "Men Cry Too/Man a Reason" was important because it "captured the sense of loss, longing, and vulnerability that was part of black male life in Britain, but was and remains frequently overshadowed by the notion that black masculinity within the British roots reggae music scene is constructed upon the paradigm of political resistance and protest detached from emotional or erotic expression" (Palmer 128).

-An element of lovers' rock was also featured in British direct Steve McQueen's Small Axe BBC series.